folio-org/mod-circulation/doc/loanrules.md

 ## Fallback policy

 There always must be a line with a fallback policy like `fallback-policy: no-circulation`.
-It must be after the priority line and before the the first rule.
+It must be after the priority line and before the first rule.

 For `priority: last-line` it must be after the last rule.